NovasTaylor/Test/pages/mydoc/mydoc_intro_conventions.md

 ## Validation Language
-Shapes Constraint Language ([https://www.w3.org/TR/shacl/](SHACL)) is used to describe and validate the [https://www.w3.org/RDF/](RDF) data used in the prototype.
+[Shapes Constraint Language](https://www.w3.org/TR/shacl/) (SHACL) is used to describe and validate the [RDF](https://www.w3.org/RDF/) data used in the prototype.
 A detailed description of SHACL syntax is beyond the scope of this document.
 Please refer to the [References and Resources](mydoc_references_and_resources.html) page to learn more about SHACL.

-Data sources and their conversion from tabular form to RDF is described in within each sub-project.
+Data sources and their conversion from tabular form to RDF is described within each sub-project.

 ## Content Conventions